bitcointranscripts/bitcointranscripts/bitcoin-magazine/the-politics-of-bitcoin-development.md

 Speaker 1: 00:10:52

-We had a lot of infighting and like I said in my talk, I'm not that good with conflict And it also affects the individuals that are having these conversations, that are having these discussions.
+We had a lot of infighting and like I said in my talk, I'm not that good with conflict.
+And it also affects the individuals that are having these conversations, that are having these discussions.
 And it just feels good to have a perspective that we could make progress soon again and get everybody on at the table and give them a voice and be able to have the technical engineering discussions rather than the propaganda discussions that we've had for the last couple of years.
 So it's very refreshing.